typewriter221/hello-world/namankaushik.md

 3. Python(Learning)

-Looking forward not to waste two months.
+Looking forward not to waste two months